geomorphlab/medaes/day1.md

 # Day 1

+Today we will do introductions, get our software environment set up, and make our first plot!

 ## Overview
-The course description is:
+The course description is,
 > Techniques for handling, analysing and presenting data in Earth Sciences using Python.
 Students will use real-world data provided to them or from their own research.
 The analysis component will include standard techniques such as correlations, power spectra, regridding and curve-fitting.

-Today we will do introductions, get our software environment set up, and make our first plot!
+The plan is to have you feel confident to make publication-ready figures in Python with your own data.

 ## Installations